naveenjothi/go-audio-stream/README.md

 make itest
 ```

-Live reload the application:
+Live reload the application (requires `air`):
 ```bash
 make watch
 ```

-Run the test suite:
+Run the test suite for all services and packages:
 ```bash
 make test
 ```